79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 Generally, infidelity is not a direct reason for losing custody.
 However, if the cheating affects your child’s well-being or demonstrates a lack of responsibility, it might be considered in the custody decision.

-What Can Be Used against You in a Custody Battle?
+What Can Be Used Against You in a Custody Battle?

 Factors like: evidence of child abuse, neglect, substance abuse, mental health issues, failure to adhere to court orders, parental alienation, and instability.